Make compressed debug section optional

 I am afraid, that the debug sections are not properly stripped of and moved into -debuginfo subpackages as the should.

 I opened discussion about this on Fedora devel ML 1, but the only suggestion I get so far was to revert this patch.
 Since I don't think carrying patches around is good idea, would it be possible to make this configurable?
 I am also asking RPM guys if they can add support for the compressed debug sections.

-Updated by vo.x (Vit Ondruch) almost 5 years ago
+Updated by vo.x (Vit Ondruch) over 5 years ago

 I am just extracting some bits of discussion in the RPM 1 ticket: